darul75/personal-blog/posts/2015/2016-02-11_es7-decorators-in-depth-or-not.md

 Attached to Constructor function (static way) in this case and not instance Prototype.

-# Class prototype decorator
+# Decorator on Class Prototype

-If you want to add properties on Prototype instead of Constructor (static), you only need to modify decorator.
+If you want to add properties on Prototype instead of Constructor (static), you only need to modify decorator to work with prototype instead of constructor function.

 ```javascript
 function circleUtilities(target, key, descriptor) {